-The findings in this report are based on data and other information through October 1, 2022.
+The findings in this report are based on data and other information through October 1, 2023.
 The valuation was based upon information furnished by the Plan Administrator concerning plan benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
 We checked for internal reasonability and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by the Plan Administrator.

-Board of Trustees Village of North Palm Beach General Retirement Fund April 30, 2023
+Board of Trustees Village of North Palm Beach General Retirement Fund May 4, 2024

 This report was prepared using certain assumptions approved by the Board as authorized under Florida Statutes and prescribed by the Florida Statutes, as described in the section of this report entitled Actuarial Assumptions and Cost Method.
 The investment return assumption was prescribed by the Board, and the assumed mortality rates detailed in the Actuarial Assumptions and Cost Method section were prescribed by the Florida Statutes in accordance with Florida Statutes Chapter 112.63.
 All actuarial assumptions used in this report are reasonable for purposes of this valuation.
+The combined effect of the assumptions, excluding prescribed assumptions or methods set by law, is expected to have no significant bias (i.e. not significantly optimistic or pessimistic).